AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

 ## When Web-Optimized Image Delivery is Unavailable {#fallback}

 Web-optimized image delivery is only available in AEM as a Cloud Service.
-In cases where it is unavailable such as running AEM 6.5 on premise or on a local development instance, image delivery will fall back to using the adaptive image servlet.
+In cases where it is unavailable such as running AEM 6.5 on premise or on a local development instance, image delivery will fall back to using [the Adaptive Image Servlet.](/help/developing/adaptive-image-servlet.md)

-Just as enabling web-optimized image delivery does not affect the markup, falling back to the adpative image servlet likewise has no effect on the markup since only the URL in the `src` attribute of the `img` element is changed.
+Just as enabling web-optimized image delivery does not affect the markup, falling back to the Adpative Image Servlet likewise has no effect on the markup since only the URL in the `src` attribute of the `img` element is changed.

 ## Frequently-Asked Questions {#faq}

 ### Why is there no such option to enable web-optimized images in my environment? {#missing-option}

 The feature is only available on AEM as a Cloud Service.
-Running AEM locally or on premise, the Image Component [falls back](#fallback) to using the adaptive image servlet.
+Running AEM locally or on premise, the Image Component [falls back](#fallback) to using the Adaptive Image Servlet.

 ### Why doesn't the service work with the local SDK? {#local-sdk}

-When using the AEM SDK on `localhost`, the image service isn't available, and the image rendering [falls back](#fallback) to using the adaptive image servlet.
+When using the AEM SDK on `localhost`, the image service isn't available, and the image rendering [falls back](#fallback) to using the Adaptive Image Servlet.

 To use the web-optimized image delivery service, deploy the project to a AEMaaCS development environment to be able to test precisely how the image service behaves with the image service.

 ### Why doesn't the service work for some images on my page? {#some-images}

 The image service only works for assets located under `/content/dam` and it won't work for images uploaded directly to the page and stored under a `cq:Page` object.
-Such assets will still be delivered with the adaptive image servlet as a [fallback.](#fallback)
+Such assets will still be delivered with the Adaptive Image Servlet as a [fallback.](#fallback)

 ### Why does the service display a worse quality image or  limits the size of images? {#quality}